ClickCease How to Upgrade from CentOS 7 to AlmaLinux 9

 And You’re Done!

-Follow the steps above and you’ve brought your CentOS 7 machine lots of extra years of ongoing support, which means it’ll be running safely and securely until 2032.
+Follow the steps above and you’ve bought your CentOS 7 machine plenty of extra years of ongoing support, which means it’ll be running safely and securely until 2032.
 That’s plenty of time to switch to AlmaLinux 10!

 Summary